zubermohammad/HelloWorld/README.md

-Setup nexus and maven conf in settings.xml copy this settings.xml to .m2 folder of Maven installation.
+* Setup nexus and maven conf in settings.xml
+* Copy this settings.xml to .m2 folder of Maven installation.
-Upload the shared-pom in nexus repository using below command.
+* Upload the shared-pom in nexus repository using below command.

 ```
 cd HelloWorld/shared-pom/